-The Group is exposed to a variety of risk factors, arising from the nature of its activity.
-The Group's Board of Directors is responsible for approving the risk management and control policy, and it assumes responsibility for identifying the Group's main risks and supervising the internal control systems, and it is informed through the Audit and Control Committee.
-The Group's Risk Management and Control System identifies, groups, manages and controls the risks potentially affecting the Group in the following areas, that constitute the Group's corporate risk map, which is adequately reported in the Annual Corporate Governance Report.
+The Company is exposed to a variety of risk factors arising from the nature of its business.
+The Company's Board of Directors is responsible for approving the risk management and control policy, and it assumes responsibility for identifying the Company's main risks and supervising the internal oversight systems; it is informed by the Audit and Oversight Committee.
+The Group's Risk Management and Control System identifies, groups, manages and control risks that could potentially affects said Group in the areas that make up the Group's corporate risk map, which is adequately reported in the Annual Corporate Governance Report.